antononcube/SimplifiedMachineLearningWorkflows-book/Tutorials/WolframU-QRMon-worklfows/README.md

 3. In the [third live-coding session](https://www.twitch.tv/videos/485939037):

-   - First, we demonstrate and explain how to do QR-based time series simulations and their applications in Operations Research.
+   - First, I demonstrated and explained how to do QR-based time series simulations and their applications in Operations Research.
-   - Next, we discuss QR in 2D and 3D and a related application.
+   - Next, I discussed QR in 2D and 3D and a related application.

-4. In the [fourth live-coding session](https://www.twitch.tv/videos/498468049) we discussed the following the topics.
+4. In the [fourth live-coding session](https://www.twitch.tv/videos/498468049) I discussed the following the topics.

    - Review of previous sessions.
    - Proclaiming the upcoming `ResourceFunction["QuantileRegression"]`.